-Is There Going to be Demand for Audio and Video Equipment Technicians?
+Job Opportunities for Audio and Video Equipment Technicians

-In 2016, there was an estimated number of 83,300 jobs in the United States for Audio or Video Equipment Technician.
+In the United States, there were 83,300 jobs for Audio or Video Equipment Technician in 2016.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 10,700 new jobs for Audio or Video Equipment Technician by 2026.
 Due to new job openings and attrition, there will be an estimated 9,000 positions for Audio or Video Equipment Technician per year.

 The states with the most job growth for Audio or Video Equipment Technician are North Dakota, Utah, and Tennessee.
 Watch out if you plan on working in Wyoming, Alaska, or West Virginia.
 These states have the worst job growth for this type of profession.

 Audio or Video Equipment Technician Salary

 The average yearly salary of an Audio or Video Equipment Technician ranges between $25,590 and $80,130.

 Audio and Video Equipment Technicians who work in District of Columbia, Massachusetts, or Nevada, make the highest salaries.